-In April 2005, Japan commenced negotiations with ASEAN for an ASEAN-Japan comprehensive economic partnership (AJCEP), based on the November 2004 agreement of the leaders of the involved countries.
-As of February 2018, the agreement is in force with all countries excluding Indonesia.
+In April 2005, Japan commenced negotiations with ASEAN for an ASEAN-Japan comprehensive economic partnership (AJCEP) Agreement, based on the November 2004 agreement of the leaders of the involved countries.
+From 2008 onwards, the agreement gradually came into force with all countries.
 Negotiations on the services and investment chapters started in October 2010.
 Japan and the ASEAN reached a substantial agreement on the rules after three years of negotiations.
 The results of the negotiations were welcomed by the national leaders at the Japan-ASEAN Commemorative Summit Meeting in December 2013.
 The remaining issues have been negotiated since then.

 At the ASEAN Economic Ministers Meeting in November 2017, Japan and the ASEAN agreed on the completion of Minister-level negotiations on the Protocol to Amend AJCEP concerning service trade and investment.
-From then, legal scrutiny has been promoted to realize an early signing of the Protocol.
+As of February 2019, domestic procedures are proceeding to realize an early signing of the Protocol.